 Running 5k isn’t really as hard as it may seem just now.
 Being able to do it in 4 weeks isn’t rushing it, it’s finding the most comfortable pace for you to run at and progressing from there.
 When you’re starting out, running shouldn’t be hard work.
 Why would anyone want to do it?
 Running should be enjoyable and feel like you’re achieving something you couldn’t do previously.

-If you stay in the Perth area, my next block of 0-5k in 4 weeks starts this Thursday at 6.15pm.
-Sign up now and you can be running 5k comfortably before Easter!
+If you stay in the Perth area, my next block of 0-5k in 4 weeks starts on Wednesday 31st July at 6.30pm.
+It would be great to see you there!

 If you are interested in being able to run but don’t stay in the Perth area, get in touch, let’s have a chat and maybe my Running Coaching could help you?